-Disturbing details emerge in the case of the unethical treatment and sale of donated cadavers in Arizona
+Disturbing details emerge in the case of the unethical treatment and sale of donated cadavers

 A Biological Resource Center in Phoenix, Arizona that was officially closed down in 2014 has been the subject of headlines recently after the details of the original FBI raid were publically revealed in court in a civil lawsuit against the facility.
 The FBI was originally searching for evidence on a multi-state case of the illegal trafficking and sale of human body parts, however they got more than they bargained for when they were met with what can only be described as a scene from a horror movie inside the lab.